AtticusTarleton/BattleshipPositions/README.md

 reduce the number of iterations by as much as possible

 ways to create a recursive loop: have a vector with the ships, then have a recursive loop function that goes through the vector holding ships, that way i can keep track of  which ship to reference

+next attempt:
+try w/o a physical board, just record 2 lists to compare to? use ships to hold values, and use anti-collision distances to keep from going out of bounds? this is b/c reseting the board each time takes a really long time